-- a) Water and Wastewater - Filter preparations shall be made from all six (6) asbestos types from NIST SRMs 1866 and 1867.
+- a) Water and Wastewater - Filter preparations shall be made from all six (6) asbestos types from NIST SRMs 1866 and 1867 (or equivalent).
 These preparations shall have concentrations between one (1) and twenty (20) structures (>10μm) per 0.01 mm2.
 One of these preparations shall be analyzed independently at a frequency of one (1) per one hundred (100) samples analyzed.
+All six asbestos preparations shall be analyzed at least once every 2 years.
 Results shall be evaluated as verified asbestos analysis in accordance with S. Turner and E.B.
-Steel, NISTIR 5351, Airborne Asbestos Method: Standard Test Method for Verified Analysis of Asbestos by Transmission Electron Microscopy - Version 2.0, 1994. - ii.
+Steel, NISTIR 5351, Airborne Asbestos Method: Standard Test Method for Verified Analysis of Asbestos by Transmission Electron Microscopy Version 2.0, 1994. - ii.
 NIST SRM 1876b or equivalent shall be analyzed annually by each analyst.
 Results shall be evaluated in accordance with limits published for that SRM. - b) Air - i.
-Filter preparations shall be made from all six (6) asbestos types in accordance with Section 7.2.4.2.a)i. - ii.
-NIST SRM 1876b or equivalent shall be analyzed annually. - c) Bulk Samples
+Filter preparations shall be made, analyzed, and the results evaluated from all six (6) asbestos types in accordance with Section 7.2.4.2.a) i. - ii.
+NIST SRM 1876b or equivalent shall be analyzed every 12 months (plus or minus 1 month) by each analyst. - c) Bulk Samples